controlplaneio-fluxcd/distribution/docs/guides/flux-architecture.md

 - Reduced operational and maintenance overhead, bootstrapping and updating Flux is done once on the hub cluster.
 - Single pane of glass, the platform team can monitor and observe the continuous delivery for all clusters using the Flux metrics and events from the hub instance.
-- Suitable for when clusters are provisioned with [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/), where the hub cluster acts as a management cluster.
+- Suitable when clusters are provisioned with [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/), where the hub cluster acts as a management cluster.

 **Cons**: